Skip to Main Content

 Each incoming student’s ACT English subscore will be evaluated to determine Writing course placement.

-Students earning an ETSPP Level 1 "marginal" proficiency (1 in SIS) or an ETSPP Level 1 "not proficient" (0 in SIS) will be placed as indicated by their ACT score (detailed above).
-Regardless of ACT score, a student earning Level 1 “proficiency” (2 in SIS) on the ETSPP will be placed in WRI101: Composition I.
+Students earning a Level 1 “not proficient” (0 in SIS) or a Level 1 “marginal” proficiency (1 in SIS) on the placement test will be placed in WRI099: College Reading and Writing.
+Students earning a Level 1 “proficiency” (2 in SIS) on the placement test will be placed in WRI101: Composition I.

 Students placed in WRI099: College Reading and Writing must be enrolled in the course during their first semester.
 Students that are unsuccessful in WRI099 will be required to repeat the course the following semester and will be placed on Academic Probation.
 Students who do not successfully complete the course after two attempts are placed on academic suspension.

-NO ACT Score on File - Math Placement
+No ACT score on File – Math Placement

 Students with a cumulative high school GPA of 2.75 or higher, will enroll in the 3 credit hour MTH101: College Mathematics.
-Students with a cumulative high school GPA of 2.74 or lower, will enroll in the 3 credit hour MTH101: College Mathematics + a 2 credit hour co-requisite MTH101L: College Mathematics Lab.
+Students with a cumulative high school GPA of 2.74 or lower with be placed in MTH101 and MTH101 Lab.
+Students placed in MTH101/MTH101 Lab will have the option to take a placement test to determine the appropriate course.

-Not all freshmen are required to take math in their first year.
+Not all freshman are required to take math in their first year.
 Students can always opt into more support (Ex: a student tests out of the math lab, but would feel more comfortable taking it with MTH101: College Mathematics).

-NO ACT Score on File - Writing Placement:
+No ACT score on File – Writing Placement

-Students earning an ETSPP Level 1 "marginal" proficiency (1 in SIS) or an ETSPP Level 1 "not proficient" (0 in SIS) will be placed as indicated by their cumulative GPA (detailed above).
-Regardless of cumulative GPA, a student earning Level 1 “proficiency” (2 in SIS) on the ETSPP will be placed in WRI101: Composition I.
+Students earning a Level 1 “not proficient” (0 in SIS) or a Level 1 “marginal” proficiency (1 in SIS) on the placement test will be placed in WRI099: College Reading and Writing.
+Students earning a Level 1 “proficiency” (2 in SIS) on the placement test will be placed in WRI101: Composition I.

 Students placed in WRI099: College Reading and Writing must be enrolled in the course during their first semester.
 Students that are unsuccessful in WRI099 will be required to repeat the course the following semester and will be placed on Academic Probation.
 Students who do not successfully complete the course after two attempts are placed on academic suspension.